-During his time in the U.S. Senate, Jesse Helms sought to ensure his foreign policy principles were rooted in conservative truth.
-When evaluating foreign policy matters and making important decisions, Helms sought to answer the following questions:
+During his time in the U.S. Senate, Jesse Helms ensured his foreign policy principles were rooted in conservative truth.
+When evaluating foreign policy matters and making important decisions, Helms asked himself the following questions:

 1) Does this protect our national sovereignty?